ItsCbass/Twist/README.md

 ```

 ## Templates
 Templates are currently supported in Twist.
 To find these templates, find the `templates` folder.
-You can add it to the init class at the begginning of your app like so:
+You can add it to the init class at the beginning of your app like so:
 ```python
 app = Twist(templates_dir="test.html")
 ```